romain-grecourt/helidon-docs/src/mp/security/providers.md

     attempts to contact the `oidc-metadata.resource` endpoint to retrieve all endpoints

-At runtime, depending on configuration…​
+At runtime, depending on configuration.

 If a request comes without a token or with insufficient scopes: